 - Sunflower oil for frying

 - Measure 400ml milk into a jug.
-Add 1 tbsp apple cider vinegar, mix and leave to rest.
+Add 1 tablespoon apple cider vinegar, mix and leave to rest.

-- Add 250g wholemeal flour, 50g buckwheat flour, 1 tsp baking powder, 1/2 tsp bicarbonate of soda, 2 tsp ground ginger, 1 tsp ground cinnamon and a pinch of nutmeg to a mixing bowl.
+- Add 250g wholemeal flour, 50g buckwheat flour, 1 teaspoon baking powder, ½ teaspoon bicarbonate of soda, 2 teaspoon ground ginger, 1 teaspoon ground cinnamon and a pinch of nutmeg to a mixing bowl.
 Whisk to combine.